Eliott-Guevel/Molecule-fixed-typos-on-main-page-/documentation/Create and connect Components.md

 ## Starting a Component
 Components are started using the `MolComponentImpl class>>start` instruction.
 Components are created with the `default` name when the `start` instruction is used.
-This is also why it's not possible to start two components of the same Type at any moment, since they both use the same name (`default`) and same Type Trait (leading to a `ComponentAlreadyExistsError`).
+This is also why it's not possible to start two components of the same Type at any moment since they both use the same name (`default`) and same Type Trait, leading to a `ComponentAlreadyExistsError`.

 **add img**